prakharsharma-cpu/mathamatics-AI2/README.md

 📦 AI Delivery Insights Dashboard
-An interactive dashboard that transforms raw delivery data into actionable insights using data analytics and AI — built as part of the World Academy Career Programme (WACP).
+An interactive dashboard that transforms raw delivery data into actionable insights using data analytics and AI — built as part of the World Academy Career Program (WACP).

 🚀 Project Overview
-This project explores how artificial intelligence and data visualization can help logistics managers understand and improve last-mile delivery performance.
+This project examines how artificial intelligence and data visualization can aid logistics managers in understanding and enhancing last-mile delivery performance.
 It was developed under the WACP framework to showcase technical skills, storytelling with data, and career readiness.

 🎯 Goals